 Bogdanos said Jordan “went to the bank, she transferred $8 million from savings to checking.
 She checked in (at the hotel) without a reservation and paid cash.”

-But Brenner has sought to show that Jordan acted out of love and desperation.
+Still, Brenner told a spellbound jury that on that fateful day in 2010, Jordan acted out of love and desperation.